Last updated: December 2022

 WHY I LOVE THE MET IN NYC AND YOU WILL TOO

-I love The MET!
-If you are planning a trip to New York City in the near future, add The MET (Metropolitan Museum of Art) to the list of things you need to see during your visit to the city.
 The MET was founded on April 13, 1870 to encourage and develop the study of the fine arts, and over the years has become the largest art museum in the United States!
 The massive building (see the image that I shared at the start of this post) is perched on the edge of Central Park on Fifth Avenue in the Upper East Side.
 The museum’s permanent collection contains over two million works, that are enjoyed by more than 6 million visitors per year.

-I’ve had the opportunity to visit The MET a few times over the years, and I can’t help but gasp each time I enter the Greek and Roman art wing.
+I’ve had the opportunity to visit The MET many times over the years, and I can’t help but gasp each time I enter the Greek and Roman art wing.
 The way that bodies used to be carved out of marble is mesmerizing, I highly recommend you spend some time checking out the sculptures in the gallery.
 I could sit and look at paintings or sculptures all day long.

 MET MUSEUM STORE